 Second, we examine our models for multicollinearity, a phenomenon where two or more independent variables in a model are so highly correlated that their contributions to the model cannot be meaningfully distinguished from one another.
 One way to measure for high correlation between independent variables is to compute their Variance Inflation Factor (VIF) values.
 Depending on the author, VIF values above 5 (Ringle, Wende & Becker, 2015) or above 10 (Hair et al., 1995) are to be considered concerning, and if that is the case, it is recommended that at least one of the independent variables be transformed or removed.
 Luckily, models in this study feature independent variables that are most uncorrelated with one another.
 The highest VIF value encountered across the twenty models is 2.63, for ED Volume as part of AdmiLOS Model 4.

 The final three steps involve checking several statistical assumptions: independence, homoscedasticity, and linearity on the link scale.
 Graphical checks of each assumption for each response variable’s Model 4 can be found in the Appendix.
 To begin, while observations in the dataset were entered into the model in order of Medicare Facility ID, the graphs of residuals versus run (Figure A-7) order do not reveal any notable patterns that might suggest serial correlation.
 This provides us no evidence with which to reject the assumption of independence, so independence can reasonably be confirmed.
 Next, homoscedasticity is verified via a similar lack of pattern is discovered in the residuals versus fitted values plots (Figure A-6).
 Though the effect of Medicare’s rounding of LWBSrate to the nearest 1% is clearly visible, scatter is approximately random across the range of fitted values for each of the other four response variables.
-Finally, linearity is assessed and confirmed.
+Finally, linearity on the link scale is assessed and confirmed.
 The results of the Q-Q plots created for that purpose (Figure A-8) are comparatively more dubious, as the observed values for several of the models stray significant from their respective diagonal lines, particularly the model of LWBSrate.
 That being said, the bulk of the data points are found within one or two standard deviations from the mean and are largely normal, confirming linearity on the link scale for this study.

 Results

 Final model results are presented here.
 To determine statistical significance, a 95% significance threshold (α = 0.05) is used.
 For models using a log link, exponentiated beta coefficients are displayed, which each represent the multiplicative effect on the response variable for every one unit increase in the corresponding independent variable.
-For models using an identity link (i.e. no link function), coefficients instead represent the additional effect on the response variable for every one unit increase in an independent variable.
+For models using an identity link coefficients instead represent the additive effect on the response variable for every one unit increase in an independent variable.
 It should be noted that each of the race/ethnicity variables, as well as RuralScore, are proportions between zero and one, so the coefficients for those variables represent the response effect as the proportion of patients served increases from 0% to 100%.
 Interpretations for these variables will be broken down into 10% increments.
 In addition, coefficients for each ED Volume and Medicaid Expansion level represent the change in the response variable, but only when compared to the baseline values, which are “Low” and “No,” respectively.